 - Flexibility in how you’re matched to a therapist

-What’s best for one person, however, might not be best for another.
+However, what’s best for one person might not be best for another.
 For more information about how major platforms compare, please visit our full guide to the best online therapy.

 Here are the current costs for the most popular platforms: